immersive-arts/Sparck2_Documentation/docs/reference/nodes/Beamer.md

 It has a calibration mode to find the orientation and lense properties (extrinsic and intrinsic transformations) of the projector.

-It uses the opencv [camera calibration](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) method to calculate the tranformation and projection matrix of a projector.
+It uses the opencv [calibrateCamera()](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) method to calculate the tranformation and projection matrix of a projector.

 For this to work the node needs a calibration model (3D object) and a set of manually set calibration vertices that correspond to points on the calibration model.